 Israeli Lee Enfield long branch No.4 MK1 T rifle scope made by Goldberg of Tel-Aviv.
 This is one of the first prototypes of Israeli made rifle scope made in the late 1940's and early 1950's as Israel planned to self rely on as much weapons and weapon related material as possible and in addition smuggle and later import military surplus firearms from post WW2 Europe.
 This Israeli rifle scope is made of brass and includes the original rifle mount.
 The outside of the scope has patches of scratched paint, the lenses are in tact and a bit foggy and the reticle is in tact as well.
 A rare and unique piece of history.

-A unique item from the Vietnam war era featuring a bronze bust sculpture of a young Vietnamese woman made by Nguyen Thanh Le that was presented as a gift in September 1969 to Brigadier General Homer K. Hansen by Major General Tran Van Minh, commander of the VNAF (South Vietnam Air Force).
+A unique item from the Vietnam war era featuring a Laotian woman bronze bust sculpture made by Nguyen Thanh Le that was presented as a gift in September 1969 to Brigadier General Homer K. Hansen by Major General Tran Van Minh, commander of the VNAF (South Vietnam Air Force).
 Nguyen Thanh Le was a Vietnamese artisan, graduate of the Bien Hoa Fine Arts School, who sold her sculptures and other works of art to mainly military personnel from a shop on Thu Do Street in the former Saigon, now Ho Chi Minh City.
 These works later found their way to the US and France as military personnel went back home.
-This bust of a young Vietnamese woman show her beautiful features, unique hair style and ornate earings.
-Dimensions: Height: 31 cm (12.20 inches) Width: 9 cm (3.54 cm) Weight: 5.4 Kg (11.90 lbs)
+This Laotian woman bust of a young woman shows her beautiful features, unique hair style and ornate earrings.
+Dimensions: Height: 31 cm (12.20 inches) Width: 9 cm (3.54 inches) Weight: 5.4 Kg (11.90 lbs)

 A unique and one of a kind industrial desk lamp made of brass and a headlight made by the Hella car lighting company in Germany.
 The desk lamp is with a nice and rough finish and patina just like we like it.
 On the glass the writing is: E1/4414/Hella/4-77606/Made in Germany This industrial lighting style desk lamp works and is fitted electrically with a type C 2.5 amperes power plug with on/off switch button.
 This can easily be changed to your local electric system by any electrician.
 Dimensions: Height: 41 cm (16.14 inches) Base width: 24 cm (9.44 inches) Lamp diameter: 16 cm (6.30 inches)